teknologi-umum/pesto/landing/README.md

 This service provides frontend for Pesto.
 Written using [Astro](https://astro.build/) with [Solid.js](https://www.solidjs.com/) integration.

-The frontpage of Pesto should gives information about what Pesto is, how people can benefit through it, and how to register for access token.
+The frontpage of Pesto should give information about what Pesto is, how people can benefit through it, and how to register for

+access token.
 Documentation on HTTP API should also be documented on the web, alongside with Postman collection or HAR file.

 ### Development